Pedagogy of the Oppressed: Synopsis

 If they are raised to learn to be blank slates molded by the teacher, they will never be able to question the world if they need to.
 This form of education encourages them to just accept what is thrust upon them and accept that as correct.
-It makes the first step of humanization very difficult.
+It makes the first step of humanization difficult.
 If they are trained to be passive listeners, they will never be able to realize that there even exist oppressors.

 Chapter 3 is used to expand on Freire's idea of dialogue.
 He first explains the importance of words, and that they must reflect both action and reflection.
 Dialogue is an understanding between different people, and it is an act of love, humility, and faith.
 It provides others with the complete independence to experience the world and name it how they see it.
 Freire explains that educators shape how students see the world and history.
 They must use language with the point of view of the students in mind.
-They must allow "thematic investigation": the discovery of different relevant problems (limited situations) and ideas for different periods.
+They must allow "thematic investigation": the discovery of different relevant problems (limit situations) and ideas for different periods.

 This ability is the difference between animals and humans.
 Animals are stuck in the present, unlike humans who understand history and use it to shape the present.
 Freire explains that the oppressed usually are not able to see the problems of their own time, and oppressors feed on this ignorance.
 Freire stresses the importance of educators not becoming oppressors and not objectifying their students.
 Educators and students must work as a team to find the problems of history and the present.

 Freire lays out the process of how the oppressed can truly liberate themselves in chapter 4.
 He explains the methods used by oppressors to suppress humanity and the actions the oppressed can take to liberate humanity.
 The tools the oppressors use are termed "anti-dialogical actions".
 The ways the oppressed can overcome them are "dialogical actions".
 The four anti-dialogical actions include conquest, manipulation, divide and rule, and cultural invasion.
 The four dialogical actions, are unity, compassion, organization, and cultural synthesis.